teddylindstrom/thebigbangtheorygame/README.md

 The Game Area

-This section will allow the user to play the rock, paper, scissors game.
+This section will allow the user to play the rock, paper, scissors, lizard, spock game.
 The user will easily see the three buttons and choose one to select.
 Games area